Friday, January 30, 2026

 Practically, the Act would establish Cabinet-level governance, lock in inter-ministerial participation, define industrial formation (including anchor–SME co-formation), and tie funding to verified capability outcomes, not seat time.
 It would keep NASDA intact—inside a larger architecture that finally makes progression and portability unavoidable.

-Skills must serve industry, not sentiment—otherwise education produces certificates, not growth.
+Skills must serve industry and industry must serve the nation, not sentiments—otherwise education produces certificates, not growth.

 In short, Malaysia doesn’t need more TVET.
 It needs a law that finishes the system.